 Note: Equity schemes are also categorized according to market capitalization or the sectors in which they invest.
 Further, they are also categorized by whether they are domestic (investing in stocks of only Indian companies) or international (investing in stocks of overseas companies).

-Presently, the 1, 3 and 5-year market return is around 15 percent, 15 percent, and 20 percent, respectively.
+If we look at the returns from equity investment then 1, 3 and 5-year market return is around 15 percent, 15 percent, and 20 percent, respectively.

 3. Debt mutual funds